 A chance for romance?

-Big surprise . . . we’re in a posh little restaurant, she groaned to herself.
+Big surprise . . . we’re in a posh little restaurant, she groaned.

-Clara didn’t want to be there, but her friends had prodded her mercilessly, with terrible ideas of cats, and ageing disgracefully.
+Clara didn’t want to be there, but her friends had prodded her mercilessly, with terrible ideas of cats and aging disgracefully.
 Awful ideas, and I’m barely thirty years old!
 So mean, she thought.
 Regardless, she had relented.

 Xander had been eyeing her since entering his best friend’s restaurant.
-He didn’t, ever, eye someone.
+He didn’t ever eye someone.
 It was unnerving, and a part of him felt like he was being, well, creepy.
 He wanted to look away, but something wouldn’t let him.
-It was on this, his bi-weekly visit to The Red House Bistro, an hour or so from is home, that his life would change.
+It was on this, his biweekly visit to The Red House Bistro, an hour or so from his home, that his life would change.

 Wow, he thought.
 I . . . wow!
-Quite taken aback, he reminded himself it had been a few years since he’d even considered talking to someone of the opposite sex, especially someone whom had an instant disarming effect on him, such as this beautiful stranger did.
+Rather taken aback, he reminded himself that it had been a few years since he’d even considered talking to someone of the opposite sex, especially someone who had an instant disarming effect on him, such as this beautiful stranger did.

 He felt an elbow jab into his side.
 He hadn’t noticed his lifelong pal David had been standing beside him.
 How long have I been staring? he wondered.